AdobeDocs/document-cloud-learn.en/help/sign/integrations/dynamics-customer-service.md

 ---
-title: [!DNL Microsoft Dynamics 365] for Customer Service
+title: Microsoft Dynamics 365 for Customer Service
 description: Learn how Acrobat Sign and [!DNL Microsoft Dynamics 365] for Customer Service are used to improve customer satisfaction on a self-service customer web portal
 role: Admin, User
 level: Intermediate